suitcasenuke/vscode-extensions-net/README.md

 To setup an alias on your mac for this add the following line to your .bash_profile

 	alias codenet="code -n --extensions-dir ~/Code/vscode/vscode-extensions-net/" -n

+Installed Extensions
+	* C# for Visual Studio Code (powered by OmniSharp).